We're a democratic organisation run for Hallam students, by Hallam students.

 - Regular campaigns and awareness raising events and activities reflecting the views of BME students.

 - Active engagement in shaping policy on issues relating to BME students especially with regards to closing the attainment gap.

 SBS Faculty Academic Rep: Jingze Liu

 I am a SBS student who majors in International Hospitality Business Management and I’m honored to have this opportunity to run for the position of Faculty Academic Rep of Business School.
 I want to be a SBS Faculty Academic Rep because I know that students reps have to ensure their student group has a voice in the Students’ Union’s decisions and I do want to speak out on matters of vital interest to students here at Business School, including myself.
 More specifically, I’m willing to support and improve the student experience here.
-Be the voice of SBS Students by maintaining communication with the Students Union.

 On top of that, I have to say that I have previously gained experience of being a Union Council Representative, Chinese Society President, Course Rep, and Culture Connect Mentor, so I know exactly how to organize student activities, how to lead on projects and campaigns, how to negotiate with other students and how to fight for the interests of all students that I represent.
 Finally, I just want to say that I’m passionate about being a Faculty Academic Rep of the Business School and I’m ready to take on all the challenges that may emerge.